East Midlands - Maintenance schemes

 • clear vegetation

-This work is due to start on Monday 26 February 2024 and is scheduled for completion by the end of April 2025.
+We'll start on Monday 26 February 2024 and expect to complete it by the end of summer 2025.

-Heavy goods vehicles will not be granted access during restricted times and will need to follow the diversion in place.
+Heavy goods vehicles won't be granted access during restricted times and will need to follow diversions.

-All carriageways will be open as usual during the day, outside of our overnight working hours.
+All carriageways will be open as usual during the day.

 M1 Northbound Exit Slip Diversion Route